-Instagram has been found to be damaging to young people’s mental health and even associated with the eating disorder orthorexia nervosa.
+Instagram has been found to be damaging to young women”s health and associated with nutrient deficiencies and eating disorders.
 Vanessa Chalmers finds out how to know if you’re at risk

 However, it doesn’t end there.
 More specifically, a recent study by University College London found a link between high Instagram use and the eating disorder orthorexia nervosa.
 Scrolling through a feed of green smoothies and yoga posing is beginning to show evidence of leaving a damaging mark.